 National account in their modern form did not exist at the time of the Wilhemine Empire.
-Fortunately, [14] did reconstruct series of personal income for the 1891-1913 period.
+Fortunately, [HoM59] did reconstruct series of personal income for the 1891-1913 period.
 The series are based on fiscal sources with precise estimation of the part of personal income that do not appear in tax return statistics.
 We thus have at our disposal series which are intrinsically homogeneous with the fiscal incomes we use to estimate the fractiles.
 Total fiscal income amount to 85 to 90% of total personnal income over the period 1891-1913.

-For the 1913-1918 years, such series are unfortunately not available.
-The income denominator we use for the WWI years is thus extrapolated thanks to GDP indices.
+For the 1913-1918 years, these series are unfortunately not available.
+The income denominator we use for the WWI years is thus extrapolated thanks to GDP indices (taken in [Rit03], not upward biased like those in [Mad95]).
 Note that - especially in war times - personal income is not necessarily expected to change like GDP.
-Variations of top income shares during the war years should therefore be interpreted with some precautions (although the general movement is clearly robust).38
+Variations of top income shares during the war years should therefore be interpreted with some precautions (although the general movement is clearly robust).39